jbrusey/tinyos3/README.md

 compatible only.
 These tools are an attempt by myself to convert those tools over to Python3 while still maintaining compatibility with Python2 TinyOS Python applications.

+The initial transformation from Python2 to Python3 was performed using the Python tool '2to3'.